Why Monolingual Flashcards?

 Olly Richards is a polyglot who runs a language learning blog over at iwillteachyoualanguage.com.
 He speaks a gaggle of some really challenging languages, and he’s done excellent work on both his blog articles and his really prolific podcast.

 Recently, a Fluent Forever reader let me know that Olly chatted a bit about Fluent Forever’s methodology on his podcast and had some detailed objections to the method.
 The reader thought it might be useful for me to explain my method in a little more detail.
-So…I began reading Olly’s points and I realized that his objections were well thought out, and are likely shared by a lot of people.
-As such, a discussion of his points might be a valuable blog post, since it would let me clarify and expand upon some of the logic and theory behind what I do and what I teach.
+So I began reading Olly’s points and realized that his objections were well thought out, and are likely shared by a lot of people.
+I felt that a discussion of his points might be a valuable blog post, since it would let me clarify and expand upon some of the logic and theory behind what I do and what I teach.

-I believe that the better you understand the logic and theory of what you’re doing, the better you’ll be able to practice it and improve upon it.
+I believe that the better you understand the logic and theory of what you’re doing, the better you’ll be able to practice it and improve on it.
 So without further ado, let’s chat about some of Olly’s points!
 (And Olly, if you’re reading this and I misrepresent something, let me know and I’ll correct it asap!)

-I wholeheartedly agree with the second half of this – flashcards are absolutely for practicing recall of stuff you’ve already learnt.
+I wholeheartedly agree with the second half of this – flashcards are absolutely for practicing recall of stuff you’ve already learned.
 It’s one of the reasons I so strongly discourage people from using pre-made flashcards; they’re going to be skipping the ‘learning’ step.
 That said, there are a lot of different degrees of depth with which you can learn a particular sentence.

 Suppose I’m working with a particularly complex sentence in my target language, a sentence that I really need to work hard to understand.
 I’ll play around with the translation of that sentence and try to understand what’s happening.
 I might look up words individually if they’re really giving me trouble.
 Eventually, I’m going to figure out what each word is doing, and at that point, I’ve “learned” the sentence.

-But…that learning is very shallow at first.
+But that learning is very shallow at first.
 If I don’t see that sentence for a month and then return to it, I’ll likely need to look at translations all over again to figure out what’s going on.
 It’ll take less time to figure it out now (I did learn something the first time), but I’m not going to instantly have mastery over all the words in that sentence.

-As I build more and more sentences into my SRS, I’ll start to have *multiple* associations to many of my words.
+As I build more and more sentences into my SRS, I’ll start to have *multiple* associations with many of my words.
 I’m building a lot of depth into my memories of each word, which means that they’re going to be easier to recall, more versatile when I want to use them in new contexts, and they’re actually going to help me recall related words.

-This works in a few different ways: It can help for active recall: If I’m speaking to someone and I want to recall the word “lately,” but it’s not coming to me, I may find that I can remember that I used it in some story about dogs…and Instagram…and….(there it is!) – “lately!”
+This works in a few different ways.
+It can help with active recall: If I’m speaking to someone and I want to recall the word “lately,” but it’s not coming to me, I may find that I can remember that I used it in some story about dogs…and Instagram…and…(there it is!) “lately!”

 Hebb’s Law – Neurons that fire together, wire together – now kicks in, associating the new sentence to my old sentence.
 Because additional associations like these make all of the linked information easier to recall in the future, I’ve just made my new sentence easier to recall, and I’ve strengthened my old Instagram-related sentence.

-And since you’re using a Spaced Repetition System, by the time that you’re pretty comfortable with all of the content in a particular sentence, your SRS is only going to be showing it to you every 6+ months, so effectively all of the content you’re looking at during your flashcard reviews is challenging and worthy of a few more seconds of your time.
+And since you’re using a Spaced Repetition System, by the time that you’re pretty comfortable with all of the content in a particular sentence, your SRS is only going to be showing it to you every 6+ months.
+So, effectively all of the content you’re looking at during your flashcard reviews is challenging and worthy of a few more seconds of your time.